 Cryptocurrency is a digital asset that removes middlemen like banks and payment processors and offers anonymity to its users.
-Blockchain technology, the distributed database that maintains decentralized transaction records, ensures the fidelity and security of user data with no need for a third party.
+Blockchain technology, the distributed ledger that maintains decentralized transaction records, ensures the fidelity and security of transaction records with no need for a third party.
 No single person or group has control.
 The benefits of crypto include:

 - There is a potential for high returns.

-- Transaction fees are lower than banks or credit card companies.
+- Transaction fees can be significantly lower than banks or credit card companies.

 - Crypto is resistant to seizure by the government.

 - You can transfer cryptocurrency to anyone in the world over the internet.

 - The decentralized nature of blockchain technology helps protect your unspent coins from bad actors.

 - Most cryptocurrencies have a limited supply known as a hard cap or they burn tokens, which essentially takes the token out of circulation.
 This makes it impossible for the government to dilute cryptocurrency’s value through inflation.